pjreddie/darknet/README.md

 The purpose of the modification is to get all the information about the bounding boxes that YOLO detetects.
 This version of darkent is used in the [SR-Clustering](https://github.com/MarcBS/SR-Clustering/tree/SR-Clustering-w/-YOLO) project at the University of Barcelona.

-You may need yolo9000.weights.
+You will need yolo9000.weights.
 You can download it from [here](http://pjreddie.com/media/files/yolo9000.weights).